yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/D-Link/DSL-502T.rst

 '''Set up modulation'''

+Currently as of build 6250 only ADSL1 is supported, ADSL2/2+ with Annex M support may appear soon as the drivers have become available.

+If you use this on an adsl2+ connection it *should* fall back to adsl1 and work fine.

-Modulation G.DMT is used for up to 8mbit/s ADSL.
+Change the modulation via the adam2 prompt: quote "SETENV modulation,GDMT" or T1413/GLITE/MMODEG.DMT is used for up to 8mbit/s ADSL.

 T.1413 is an older version of G.DMT.

 G.Lite is a lighter version of G.DMT that supports up to 1.5Mbit/s.

-MMODE just chooses the best one to use.This variable is changed by typing: quote "SETENV modulation,GDMT" or T1413/GLITE/MMODE at the adam2 prompt.
+MMODE is Multi-Mode and it just chooses the best one to use.

 '''Compile modules'''